-So you hit the jackpot and have tons of new goodies or your precious faux gems have spent some time in the jewelry box and don’t look their best.
+So you hit the jackpot and have tons of new goodies, or your precious faux gems have spent some time in the jewelry box and don’t look their best.
 Do not fret!
 Here is a how to bring those beauties to the most sparkly state.

-How do you clean Costume Vintage Jewelry?
+How do you clean Vintage Costume Jewelry?

-This is what we do to every piece of vintage jewelry, costume or fine, that we sell:
+This is what we do to every piece of vintage jewelry (costume or fine) that we sell:

 The cleaning process depends on which type of jewelry you have, how it is made, and even how the stones are attached.
-Never dip sterling, never soak rhinestones.
+Never dip sterling, and never soak rhinestones.

 If you are unsure about the type of thread used on a beaded necklace, it is best not to soak it.
 Spray a cloth with the cleaner and wipe the necklace clean instead.